Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 Reminders of an upright Chariot:

 - Cutting corners or taking the easy route won't give you the experience you need to grow.

 - Failure, setbacks, and mistakes are part of the process of growth.

 - Victory isn't the only goal.
 Victory is just the cherry on top.

 Be bold in expressing yourself.
 Have faith in yourself.
-Know your fundamentals, what you believe should take place in this world.
-If you met with the Hierophant (V) then you should already know your principles and have a solid belief system.
+Know your fundamentals and what you believe should take place in this world.
+If you met with the Hierophant (V), then you should already know your principles and have a solid belief system.
 If you're struggling to move forward, you should go back to the Hierophant to have your eyes opened and to gain direction.

 Encouragement to Travel